riscv-mcu/riscv-gnu-toolchain/scripts/toolchain/README.md

 # How to build riscv toolchain for Nuclei RISC-V Processor

+> [!NOTE]
+>
+> Build a releasable toolchain is a complicated thing, we just shared our script used internally here,> and we don't provide technical support for this script, you should look into the scripts by yourself to understand how it works.

 This directory contains scripts required for building riscv toolchain of Nuclei RISC-V processor.